wso2-attic/docs-ciam-cloud/en/docs/guides/guides-overview.md

 # Guides - Overview

-WSO2 Private CIAM Cloud can be used to fulfill the identity and access management requirements of your B2B organizations.
+WSO2 CIAM Cloud can be used to fulfill the identity and access management requirements of your B2B organizations.

 - Define the organization structure.
 - Delegate administration capabilities to users in sub organization.